-Deposits must be made in a timely manner, which is generally defined as the same or the next business day.
-Further, in no case should receipts totaling \$500 or more at any location be deposited later than the next business day.
+Deposits must be made in a timely manner, which is generally defined as the same day as receipt or the next business day upon receipt.
+Further, in no case should receipts totaling \$500 or more at any location be deposited later than the next business day upon receipt.
 Receipts totaling less than \$500 must be deposited at least weekly.
 All receipts must be deposited at the end of the fiscal year regardless of amount.
+U.S. currency deposits must be accounted for on a separate deposit slip/bag from check deposits.
+All U.S. currency deposits must be verified/counted by the FBM or their designee before the deposit bag is sealed.
+Once sealed, no deposit bag should be opened for any reason other than processing by the Controller's office.